IDMNYU/DM1123-VFS-FA15-FL/projects/end_of_semester_deliverables.md

 # END OF SEMESTER DELIVERABLES

 ## END OF SEMESTER PDF
-This should be compiled using Adobe InDesign.
-The visual foundation principles we have been learning all semester should be present.
+This should be compiled using Adobe InDesign and emailed to me no later than <strong>Dec 17th.</strong><br>The visual foundation principles we have been learning all semester should be present.

 PDF Cover:
 * Your first and last name